achudars/pdfjs-prototype/WORKER_SETUP.md

 ## How it works

-1. The PDF.js worker file is copied from `node_modules/pdfjs-dist/build/pdf.worker.min.mjs` to `public/pdf.worker.min.mjs`
+1. The PDF.js worker file is copied from `node_modules/pdfjs-dist/build/pdf.worker.min.mjs` to `public/pdf.worker.min.js` (CommonJS compatible)
-2. The worker is referenced locally in App.jsx: `pdfjs.GlobalWorkerOptions.workerSrc = '/pdf.worker.min.mjs'`
+2. The worker is referenced locally in App.jsx: `pdfjs.GlobalWorkerOptions.workerSrc = '/pdf.worker.min.js'`
 3. The `postinstall` script automatically copies the worker file when dependencies are installed
 4. **Version matching**: `pdfjs-dist` is pinned to exact version `4.8.69` to match `react-pdf@9.x` dependency